Methods of Proof — Induction

 I just made this function call return to a *different* place than where it was called from.

 In a class on C++ programming I was programming a Checkers game, and my task at the moment was to generate a list of all possible jump-moves that could be made on a given board.
 This naturally involved a depth-first search and a couple of recursive function calls, and once I had something I was pleased with, I compiled it and ran it on my first non-trivial example.
 Low and behold (even having followed test-driven development!), I was hit hard in the face by a segmentation fault.
 It took hundreds of test cases and more than twenty hours of confusion before I found the error: I was passing a reference when I should have been passing a pointer.
-In particular (and this is the aggravating part, as most programmers know), the fix required the change of about 4 characters.
+This was not a bug in syntax or semantics (I understood pointers and references well enough) but a design error.
+And the aggravating part, as most programmers know, was that the fix required the change of about 4 characters.
 Twenty hours of work for four characters!
 Once I begrudgingly verified it worked (of course it worked, it was so obvious in hindsight), I promptly took the rest of the day off to play Starcraft.

 Of course, as every code-savvy reader will agree, all of this drama is part of the process of becoming and strong programmer.
 One must study the topics incrementally, make plentiful mistakes and learn from them, and spend uncountably many hours in a state of stuporous befuddlement before one can be considered an experienced coder.
 This gives rise to all sorts of programmer culture, unix jokes, and reverence for the masters of C that make the programming community so lovely to be a part of.
 It’s like a secret club where you know all the handshakes.
 And should you forget one, a crafty use of awk and sed will suffice.